jagalactic/jtrace/Readme.md

 The following macros and functions are available in both user space and kernel space.

+## Naming Conventions

+    jtrc_*        - Macros to put entries in the trace.
+The macros only reference "Porcelain" functions from the API. jtrace_*      - "Porcelain" API functions (should mostly just be called by the macros) __jtrace_*    - "Plumbing" API functions.
+These are prototyped in one place, but must be instantiated in both user processes (via libjtrace) and

 ## Control Macros

-    kTrc_setmask  - Set the mask controlling which entries are stored in the trace buffer and which are not.
+    jtrc_setmask  - Set the mask controlling which entries are stored in the trace buffer and which are not.
-    kTrc_off      - Turn off all tracing
+    jtrc_off      - Turn off all tracing
-    kTrcPrintkSet - Enable printing all un-masked trace entries in real time via printk (when in the kernel)
+    jtrc_setprint - Control whether trace entries are printed out to the log (or printk in the kernel)

 ## Trace Macros
+The jtrace macros are used to put entries in the trace.
+They are defined in the jtrace.h include file, and they are the same in both user and kernel space.

+These macros only call "Porcelain" API functions.

-    kTrc         - Put an entry in the trace, with post-expansion kTrc_tm      - Put an entry in the trace, with caller-supplied time kTrcFuncLine - Put an entry in the trace, overriding the function name and line number with caller-supplied values
-    kTrcHexDump  - Put a hex dump into the trace buffer.
-This may span trace buffer entries
-    kTrcPrintLastElems - Print the last N elements from the trace, via printf or printk depending on context
-    kTrcEntry    - Trace entry to a function kTrcExit     - Trace exit from a function kTrcErr      - Trace an error
+    jtrc            - Put an entry in the trace, with post-expansion jtrc_tm         - Put an entry in the trace, with caller-supplied time jtrc_funcline   - Put an entry in the trace, overriding the function name and line number with caller-supplied values jtrc_hexdump    - Put a hex dump into the trace buffer.
+This may span trace buffer entries jtrc_print_tail - Print the last N elements from the trace, via printf or printk depending on context jtrc_entry      - Trace entry to a function jtrc_exit       - Trace exit from a function jtrc_err        - Trace an error
-    kTrcErrExit  - Trace error exit from a function
+    jtrc_errexit    - Trace error exit from a function

 ## Porcelain Functions